CoBrALab/ODC-Mouse-Forms/README.md

 ## ODC-Mouse-Forms
 A repo containing OpenDataCapture forms for tracking mouse data gathered from experiments within the CoBra Lab

+## Form Viewer Website

+If you would like to review the most up to date forms they're links can be seen in the form viewer website, which can be accessed here: https://cobralab.github.io/ODC-Mouse-Forms/

-# Running the Form Viewer
+## Running the Form Viewer Locally

 The form viewer contains the most up to date forms for each mouse experiment.
 The form viewer can be run with the following steps.
 In order to run the form viewer locally one must have Node installed, which can be installed and managed with [Node Version Manger](https://github.com/nvm-sh/nvm).